Dangerous plants and insects for dogs

 Simone HendriksenShare

 Summer is a wonderful time for dogs to play outside and enjoy the sun.
 However, the season also brings risks.
-Certain plants and insects can be harmful to dogs, and it is important that you are aware of them.
-This way you can prevent poisoning and diseases!
-In this article I discuss some of the most dangerous plants and insects for dogs during the summer months, and the steps you can take to protect your dog.
+Certain plants and insects can be harmful to dogs, and it's important to be aware of these.
+This way, you can prevent poisoning and disease!
+In this article, I discuss some of the most dangerous plants and insects for dogs during the summer months, and the measures you can take to protect your dog.

 Dangerous Plants